 When footy season is in full swing, this is one of the most popular fantasy sports events.
 With Draftstars, you can enter fantasy leagues for every single AFL match.
 You need to choose 9 players, 2 forwards, 3 midfielders, 2 defenders and a ruckman.
 Here’s how AFL points are awarded at Draftstars:

 |Free Kick Against||-3|

 Draftstars also covers almost every NRL clash.
 Select the event you like from the lobby and draft 2 wingers/full backs, 1 centre, 1 half, 2 second row forwards, 1 hooker and 2 front-row forwards.
 Buy-ins usually range from $2 to $15 for the big prizes, while you can even play for free in some cases.
 This is how Draftstars divvy out points for fantasy NRL:

 |Run Meters Gained||0.1|

 |Kick Meters Gained||0.05|

 They have daily fantasy leagues for all the biggest EPL, UCL and A-League matches.
-You can enter tournaments for as little as $2, and there is even some ‘Play For Fun’ events you can join for free.
+You can enter tournaments for as little as $2, and there are even some ‘Play For Fun’ events you can join for free.
 You need to pick 8 players, including a keeper, 2 defenders, 2 midfielders and 2 forwards.
-Check out the scoring system below.
+Check out the scoring system below: